-The University Museum is the only encyclopedic museum in southern Illinois.
+The Sharp Museum is the only encyclopedic museum in southern Illinois.

 Programs provide SIUC's students, faculty and staff, and the people of southern Illinois with a rich and varied educational experience.
 As a general museum, the collections cover more than one interest area.
 The arts, sciences and humanities are represented within these collections.

-The University Museum has over 4,000 objects in its fine and decorative arts collections.
+The Sharp Museum has over 4,000 objects in its fine and decorative arts collections.
 Emphasis is on 20th century works by regional, national and international artists.

 - Two-dimensional Collection - paintings, prints and drawings